bell-kevin/schemathesisTestingFakePerfectAPI/README.md

 python -m perfectapi.warmup -- --checks=all
 ```

+Cloudflare sits in front of Render and strips the `Allow` header from `TRACE` requests before they reach the application.
+To avoid spurious failures from Schemathesis' `unsupported_method` check the warm-up helper automatically adds `--exclude-checks unsupported_method` unless you supply your own `--checks` / `--exclude-checks` arguments.
+If you prefer to invoke Schemathesis manually, include the same flag in your command line.

 The script accepts additional Schemathesis flags after the `--` separator and defaults the base URL to the production deployment.
 Use `python -m perfectapi.warmup --help` for all available options (timeouts, base URL overrides, etc.).

 ## Deploying on Render (managed free tier)